Concord Gasholder Engineering Investigations Under Way

 Team assessing underground structures to prepare for next phase of work

-Workers from Yankee Steeplejack Company prepare the Concord, NH Gasholder for subterranean engineering investigations in December 2025.
+Gasholder project team members prepare to enter the Concord, NH Gasholder for subterranean engineering investigations in December 2025

-Engineers and crew from Structures North Consulting Engineers and Yankee Steeplejack Company are doing the work, with Milestone Construction as the general contractor.
-The Concord Fire Department rescue squad and vehicles will be on standby to comply with federal OSHA regulations for confined spaces.
+Engineers and crew from Structures North Consulting Engineers and Yankee Steeplejack Company conducted the work, with Milestone Construction serving as the general contractor.
+The Concord Fire Department rescue squad and vehicles were on standby to keep everyone safe in case of emergency, and to comply with federal OSHA regulations for confined spaces.
+The investigation was carried out without incident.

 The Gasholder’s slate roof has been stabilized since 2022 with a carefully engineered system of steel shoring towers inside the brick house.
-The long-term goal over the next couple of years is to straighten and repair the roof and remove the shoring towers, so the building stands on its own again, and the interior space is wide open and unobstructed.
+The long-term goal over the next couple of years is to straighten and repair the roof and remove the shoring towers, so the building stands on its own again, and the interior space is wide open and unobstructed as it was originally

 The campaign to save and repurpose the 1888 Concord, NH Gasholder has made tremendous progress toward protecting this last-of-its-kind landmark for public benefit.
 Property owner Liberty, the City of Concord, and the New Hampshire Preservation Alliance have collaborated to put the Gasholder project on the road to success, with broad support from the community.
 With the structure stabilized, the project partners are moving forward with a new phase of complex restoration work.
 The project has been thoroughly documented, including in this video celebrating the history and relevance of the Concord Gasholder.